CrazyRagdoll/Arrows/README.md

 Open Ubuntu terminal and navigate to ../Arrows/Build/

-Enter “cmake CMakeLists.txt” to build project
+Enter “cmake CMakeLists.txt” to build project (Cmake might ask you to change the source directory which can be changed in CMakeLists.txt)

 Enter “make” to compile project